 The Kelley School offers a 30 credit hour certificate program in the fundamentals of business.
 All courses required in the Business Foundations Certificate Program are introductory and may be applied toward a four-year degree.
+Students who are not pursuing four-year degrees, may also complete the Business Foundations Certificate as non-degree-seeking students.

 Courses may not be taken online or through independent study/correspondence; at least 15 or the 21 business and economics credit hours must be taken on the IU Bloomington or the IUPUI campuses; all 300/400 level courses must be taken on the IU Bloomington campus; courses may not be taken pass/fail; remedial courses may not be included; students must pass all required courses and have a minimum GPA of 2.0 in the 21 credit hours of the business foundations curriculum as well as a GPA of 2.0, overall for all 30 credits of the Certificate.
 If a student has completed more than 21 credit hours of courses that may be used for the required 21 credit hour core, the courses in which the student earned the highest grades will be considered in the calculation of the GPA.
 If a student retakes a course, the highest grade will be used in the calculation of the GPA.